 The Company's single software license on premise instance and related maintenance and support service agreement was facilitated through a sales channel intermediary.
 The Company presents the total value of the billings to the end-user as revenue (or gross) and that portion of the billings to the customer retained by the sales channel intermediary as a sales cost which is included in sales and marketing in the accompanying statement of operations, as the Company determined that it is the principal in the arrangement.
 The Company's conclusion is based on its role in controlling the products and services consumed by the end-customer throughout the license term or development life cycle, combined with its control over the price charged to the end-user for such products and services, and the inability of the sales channel intermediary to direct or control the services provided to the customer.
-The fees paid to the sales channel intermediary are expensed as incurred as it relates to a period of performance of one year, and the sales channel intermediary is paid the same rate of commission on license term renewals or additional professional services that are sold to the customer.
+The fees paid to the sales channel intermediary is paid the same rate of commission on license term renewals or additional professional services that are sold to the customer.